pyeventsourcing/eventsourcing/docs/topics/process.rst

 Twenty-five orders are created in each partition, giving one hundred and twenty-five orders in total.
 Please note, when creating the new aggregates, the process application needs to be told which partition to use.

 .. code:: python

-    import datetime

     multiprocess = Multiprocess(system, partition_ids=partition_ids)